-It sounds as though they may be suffering from a fungal disease.
-If it is just the stems (and not the leaves) that are going mouldy then the cause may be a stem canker.
-This tends to be the result of fungal spores entering a wound in the stem (possibly where the side shoots removed).
+If the stems of your tomato plants (and not the leaves) are going mouldy, then the cause may be a fungal disease called stem canker.
+This is often the result of fungal spores entering a wound in the stem, possibly where side shoots have been removed.

-Fungal problems tend to be exacerbated by humid conditions.
-From your photo it looks like they are in a greenhouse.
+Fungal problems tend to be exacerbated by humid conditions, like those found in closely stocked greenhouses.
 A good preventative measure would be to increase the ventilation by leaving the door and windows open and watering in the evening rather than the morning to reduce humidity.

 Careful watering at the base of plants will prevent splashes dispersing spores to other plants.
 And always buy good quality seeds from a reputable source.
 Head to our tomatoes hub page for more growing and care information.